PGCert in Attention Deficit Hyperactivity Disorder

 Entry Requirements

-• An undergraduate degree in any subject (equivalent experience may be acceptable)
+• A good Bachelors degree in any field, or a higher degree such as a PGDip (equivalent experience may be acceptable)

 • Fluent English: IELTS level 7 or above in all categories (or equivalent)